kumarstack55/PSCascadeWindows/README.md

 Starting with Windows 11, Microsoft no longer provides a built-in feature for cascading windows.

 <https://learn.microsoft.com/en-us/answers/questions/5516749/cascade-windows-11>
 > Windows 11 doesn’t include a built-in "Cascade Windows" option like previous versions, but you can use Snap Layouts to quickly organize your open apps on the screen.

-Cascade windows are useful when the screen is narrow, to view more of the last line or so of each window, or for other reasons.

-In addition, compared to the Cascade windows that Windows used to provide by default, it would be even better if cascade windows could be implemented as follows.

-- When displaying windows in cascade view, make the top-right corner of each window wider to allow access to the window behind it.
-Make it wider than the close button to prevent accidentally closing the window.
+Older versions of Windows supported cascading windows.
+This feature is useful.
+For example, it's handy when using a narrow screen.

+The following would make it even more convenient:

+- Easier selection of the window behind via the top-right corner.
+This prevents accidentally clicking the close button.
-- We want to display the last line of the terminal in cascaded windows.
+- Displaying the last line of the window behind at the bottom.
+This allows viewing the latest log line with `tail -f`.

 ## Requirements